College-Level Examination Program (CLEP)

 Policies and Procedures

-- Examinees must pay the CLEP exam fee by check, money order or credit card.
-CLEP does not accept cash.
-The OSU-Tulsa administration fee must be paid by cashier’s check, money order, cash or charged to the student’s OSU bursar account.
+- Examinees must pay the CLEP exam fee on the CLEP website.
+The OSU-Tulsa administration fee must be paid by cashier’s check, money order, credit card or charged to the student’s OSU bursar account.

 - Each examinee must bring appropriate identification as stated above.